mbrandonw/OPAlertView/README.md

 OPAlertView
 ============

 A simple subclass of UIAlertView that gives block based access to the dismissal events.
+I chose to do this in a subclass instead of a category so that I didn't have do any hacky things with the objc runtime.

 ##Installation